Whitewater recreation in British Columbia

 Whitewater recreation in British Columbia is available in most of the province.
 Except for north-central and northeast British Columbia, the province is mostly mountainous with many glacial fed rivers draining though steep terrain creating excellent whitewater.
 Most commercial whitewater operations in British Columbia are rafting outfitters.
 However the provinces rivers are also well known to be good for whitewater kayaking, whitewater canoeing and river surfing (in select spots) although these activities are often done unguided.

-Commercially Guided Whitewater Rivers
+Commercially guided whitewater rivers

 British Columbia has many commercially rafted whitewater rivers ranging from half day float trips to week-long wilderness expeditions though raging Class 5 Rapids.
 Only the most notable are mentioned below.